Equity release has been around for decades, but the types of plan, features, and safeguards have changed drastically over time.

 A reserve facility gives you a pre-agreed amount of funds which you can draw upon in the future, without having to go through the whole equity release process again.

-Each subsequent draw-down from the reserve would typically need to be minimum £2,000 at a time, and the fixed interest rate associated with the draw-down is calculated at the point of request.
+Each subsequent draw-down from the reserve would typically need to be minimum £2,000 at a time, although some plans are £5,000.
+The lender assigns the interest rate associated with the draw-down at the point of request.

-This saves you time by not having to have the property valued and go through the advice process.
+This saves you time by not having to have the property valued and go through the advice process again.